-Urban Prep Academies expects students and/or staff to immediately report incidents of bullying to the principal or designee.
+Urban Prep Academies expects students and/or staff to immediately report incidents of bullying to the Principal or designee.
+A report may be made orally or in writing to the Principal, Assistant Principal, Dean of Students, Case Manager/Special Education Director, Personal Counselor, or any staff member with whom the student is comfortable speaking.
 Staff who witness such acts must take immediate steps to intervene when safe to do so.
+Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to Urban Prep's named officials, a member of the safety and security team, or any staff member.
 Each complaint of bullying will be promptly investigated.
+Anonymous reports are also accepted.
 This policy applies to students on school grounds, while traveling to and from school or a school-sponsored activity, during the lunch period, whether on or off campus, and during a school-sponsored activity.